 ICH = age + GCS + volume + intraventricular + origin

 The ICH score is a tool designed for medical practice and allows for fast segregation of patients based on their mortality risk due to an intracerebral hemorrhage.
 It improves the application of the physician's treatment protocols and of clinical research 🔬.

 The interpretation of the score can be found in the table below:

 *No patients in the study scored 6, but the estimated mortality is 100%

-Let's imagine there's an 82-year old patient with a diagnosis of an intracerebral hemorrhage that happened two hours ago.
+Let's imagine there's an 82-year-old patient with a diagnosis of an intracerebral hemorrhage that happened two hours ago.
 What is the treatment the physician can suggest?
-And what are the realistic goals of survival of the patient during the next month?
+And what are the realistic goals for the survival of the patient during the next month?